Ruffin Hamilton

-Ruffin Hamilton III (born March 2, 1971) is an American former professional football linebacker in the National Football League (NFL).
-He played for the Green Bay Packers and the Atlanta Falcons.
+Ruffin Hamilton III (born March 2, 1971) is an American former professional football player who was a linebacker in the National Football League (NFL).
+After playing college football for the Tulane Green Wave, he played in the NFL for the Green Bay Packers and the Atlanta Falcons.

 College career

 He played at the collegiate level at Tulane University.
 He also was a guard in basketball during his time there.

 Professional career

 Hamilton was selected by the Green Bay Packers in the sixth round of the 1994 NFL draft and spent the 1994 NFL season with the team.
 After two years away from the NFL, he spent three seasons with the Atlanta Falcons.

 Personal life

 Hamilton was born on March 2, 1971, in Detroit, Michigan.
 His son Elijah Hamilton is a cornerback for the St. Louis Battlehawks of the XFL who also played for the Green Bay Packers and Miami Dolphins.